pureprofile/pureprofile-sdk-ios/README.md

 }];
 ```

-The payment handler is used for passing back payment info whenever a user completes a survey with a reward.
-The PureprofilePayment class contains information about the payment where value is the amount awarded to the user for completing a survey:
+The payment handler can be used for receiving payment info whenever a user completes a survey with a reward.
+The `PureprofilePayment` class contains information about the payment where value is the amount awarded to the user for completing a survey:
 ```swift
 open class PureprofilePayment: NSObject {
     public let value: Double